Skip to main content

 Robot onboard computer (real bringup)

-# Real Lite — both buses, two ros2_control blocks, gamepad + mode_manager
+# Real Lite — both buses, two ros2_control blocks, gamepad + joy_teleop

 ros2 launch humanoid_bringup_lite real.launch.py

-# Real Lite, no gamepad attached (drive the FSM via /humanoid_control/mode/* services)
+# Real Lite, no gamepad attached (switch controllers via ros2 control switch_controllers)

 ros2 launch humanoid_bringup_lite real.launch.py enable_gamepad:=false